MAN Lion's City: Singapore

-In November 2014, SMRT Buses was given a single MAN A95 demonstrator (SMB5888H) for trial purposes at the manufacturer's request and the first MAN A95 RHD chassis to be built global deployment.
-The bus is fitted with Ster NewCity seats made in Poland, and lower deck interior layout likes the MAN A22 and A24 buses.
-Due to the Bus Contracting Model, SMB5888H was transferred to Tower Transit in 2021 after it won the contract for the Sembawang-Yishun Bus Package from SMRT Buses.
+In November 2014, SMRT Buses was given a single MAN A95 demonstrator (SMB5888H) for trial purposes at the manufacturer's request and the first MAN A95 RHD chassis to be built for global deployment.
+The bus is fitted with Ster NewCity seats made in Poland, and lower deck interior layout similar to the MAN A22 and A24 buses.
+Due to the Bus Contracting Model, SMB5888H was transferred to Tower Transit in 2021.

 Following a successful trial run, SMRT Buses ordered 16 production batch MAN A95s which were delivered between August and November 2015 with tree guards pre-installed.
-In 2023, the first bus (SMB5897G) was repainted from SMRT pixel livery to LTA's Lush green livery, likes the other buses will be standardised new painted and perfect.
+In 2023, the first bus (SMB5897G) was repainted from SMRT pixel livery to LTA's Lush green livery.

-In late 2015, the Land Transport Authority ordered 60 units as part of the Bus Contracting Model (BCM) order.
+In 2015, the Land Transport Authority ordered 60 units as part of the Bus Contracting Model (BCM) order.
 Largely similar to the previous batch procured by SMRT Buses, these buses had some minor differences in appearance such as the tree guards.
 The final 10 units were equipped with USB charging ports inside the interior.
-The first 15 buses were painted in SMRT's corporate pixel livery, while the rest featured LTA's lush green livery.
-All of these buses were registered between April and August 2016 and are currently assigned to SMRT Buses, Tower Transit and SBS Transit.
+The first 15 buses were painted in SMRT's corporate pixelated livery, 11 buses had black paint in place of SMRT's logo.
+All of the rest featured LTA's lush green livery.
+All of these buses were registered between April & August 2016 and are currently assigned to SMRT Buses, Tower Transit and SBS Transit.

 All the 77 production double-decker MAN A95 units were bearing the Gemilang Mark 1 bodywork.